exesalinewinexe-maker/Emulator-PC-Games/README.md

 Signing in is optional, not required.
 If you choose to sign in later, it may unlock optional extras like cloud sync or saved settings — but core features will always work without login.

+# 📘 About Emulator‑PC‑Games

+The Emulator‑PC‑Games project is a custom‑built compatibility and analysis environment designed to load, inspect, and experiment with modern PC game files.
+It focuses on understanding how games like BeamNG.drive, Forza Horizon 5, and Forza Horizon 6 behave internally — including physics, data structures, handling models, and file formats.

+Unlike traditional emulators, this project is built for research, testing, and exploration, not for running full games.
+It provides a safe sandbox where you can analyze game data, test modules, and experiment with future features without restrictions.

+The system is designed with maximum freedom:

+- No queue system
+- Unlimited playtime
+- Full access even when logged out
+- Optional sign‑in for future cloud features
+- Modular tools for each supported game
+- Long‑term expansion planned for more titles

+Emulator‑PC‑Games is a growing project focused on learning, experimenting, and building advanced tools for game analysis — with no limits, no waiting, and no forced login.